 - Lottery/inheritance scam: Fraudsters send fake letters or emails telling people they must pay an up-front fee to claim the prize.

 - Imposter scams: A criminal calls pretending to be from Fidelity Investments or another financial company (like your bank) and requests you send them back a one-time passcode that the criminal has generated through fraudulent web activity (e.g., trying to reset your password).

 - Tech support scams: A criminal claims to be from a well-known company and requests remote access to your computer, wanting you to believe you have a serious problem.
 Once on your computer, they install malware that captures all your keystrokes and ask you to pay a ransom to make it stop, or attempt to launder money through your account.

 Next, prevent a scam or stop a fraud in progress

 - In EVERY scenario, the absolute first thing to do is stop communication with the criminal immediately.

 - Make sure you have discussions with your loved ones about scams, phishing emails, and junk emails on a regular basis.

-- Identify red flags—drastic rise in expenses, adding people to accounts, changing beneficiaries, or a sudden significant online or other relationship.
+- Identify red flags—a drastic rise in expenses, adding authorized users to accounts, changing beneficiaries, or the sudden development of a significant relationship (online or otherwise).

 - Never share account access credentials with anyone.